 How it works

-Step 1: Vetted groups working directly with refugees in Europe and the U.S. post their most urgent supply, volunteer, and funding needs on NeedsList via our web-app or chatbot.
+Step 1: Vetted groups working directly with communities in crisis post their most urgent supply, volunteer, and funding needs on NeedsList via our web-app or chatbot.

 Step 2: Users search for and meet needs the way you want to help--by purchasing supplies, giving time or money.